Dzakiart19/xauusdbottele/replit.md

 # XAUUSD Trading Bot Pro V2

 ## Overview
 This project is an automated XAUUSD trading bot accessible via Telegram.
 It provides real-time trading signals, automatic position tracking, and trade outcome notifications.
 The bot offers 24/7 unlimited signals, robust risk management, and a database for performance tracking.
-It includes a premium subscription system and features advanced chart generation with technical indicators.
+It is a private bot with access control via authorized user IDs and features advanced chart generation with technical indicators.
 The bot employs a refined dual-mode strategy (Auto/Manual signals) incorporating advanced filtering with Twin Range Filter (TRF) and Market Bias CEREBR, along with a Trend-Plus-Pullback strategy for enhanced precision and opportunity, aiming to be a professional and informative trading assistant for XAUUSD.

 ## User Preferences
 - Bahasa komunikasi: **Bahasa Indonesia** (100% tidak ada bahasa Inggris)